The Abbey School Art Department is a dynamic, hard working team who work together creatively so that every pupil can achieve within the subject.

-Years 7 and 8 pupils have 2 art lessons per 2 week cycle and have the option to progress onto GCSE in year 9.
-All groups engage in up to three art projects throughout the year, covering a variety of 2D and 3D materials, techniques and processes.
+Year 7 and 8 pupils have two Art lessons per cycle and have the option to progress onto GCSE in year 9.
+All groups engage in up to three projects throughout the year, covering a variety of 2D and 3D materials, techniques and processes.

 Year 7 Projects

-Observation and Tone- through a series of activities, students will develop skills in observational drawing using a variety of materials, drawing techniques and processes.
-They will explore and experiment with Formal Elements: TONE, SHAPE, FORM, and LINE.
+Observation and Tone - a focus on observational drawing using a variety of materials, drawing techniques and processes.
+Explore and experiment with Formal Elements TONE, SHAPE, FORM and LINE.

 Books are marked regularly providing constructive and diagnostic feedback.
 Students are encouraged to reflect on their own progress through personal improvement time and self/peer assessment activities.
 Year 7 and 8 pupils sit an hour exam in July, which includes a taster activity from the GCSE Art criteria.

 Year 7 and 8 pupils are given homework booklets to complete independently across 2 terms.
 The aim is to introduce students to 6 different artists over a period of 2 years.

 The artists have been carefully selected to compliment the schemes of work delivered in class and from left to right include; ‘Vase of 6 Sunflowers’ by Vincent Van Gogh, ‘Homage to Bleriot’ by Robert Delaunay, ‘The Thinker’ by Auguste Rodin,’ Marilyn Monroe’ by Andy Warhol, King Tutankhamun’s Death Mask’ by unnamed Egyptian craftsmen from the New kingdom and ‘The Mona Lisa’ by Leonardo Da Vinci’.

 Specification code: 8201

 QAN code: 601/8088/2